Oskar Andersson: Suicide

-In 1906, Oskar, who apparently experienced long depressions and obsessive-compulsive disorder, committed suicide by shooting himself.
+In 1906, Oskar, who apparently experienced long depressions and obsessive–compulsive disorder (OCD), committed suicide by shooting himself.
 The reasons for this are not entirely known, but Andersson was also known for his social anxiety, as well as incidents during his work as a reportage cartoonist, as he was exposed to severe mistreatment of military horses, which as an animal lover worsened his depression.
 Andersson is buried at Ekerö church cemetery.

 Career

 Andersson's best known strip, "Mannen som gör vad som faller honom in" (The Man Who Does Whatever Comes To His Mind) was one of the first recurring comic strips in Swedish history.
 It was a 20-episode serial chronicling the misadventures of an anarchistic man who does whatever he wants, no matter how amoral it may be.

 A 1902 instalment of "Mannen som gör vad som faller honom in", a cartoon by Oskar Andersson.

 Other strips

 Other cartooning works by Oskar Andersson include Urhunden, a strip about a prehistoric man and his pet dinosaur, and countless political satire cartoons.
 Among his contemporaries, Andersson was primarily known for his caricatures, which were published in Swedish newspapers Söndags-Nisse and Strix, between 1897–1906.